 "The PV industry witnessed a strong growth in Q4FY21 on a low base with robust demand for personal mobility and new launches driving demand.
 Tata Motors PV Business posted its highest ever sales in 9-years, in March 21 and Q4 FY21.
 In FY21 the business registered its highest ever annual sales in 8 years, while posting a growth of 69% versus FY20.
 The company's "New Forever" product range, including the new Tata Safari, continues to witness strong acceptance in the market.

 Tata Motors is also leading the EV race in India with the Nexon EV, which is currently the highest sold electric car in the country.
-The company sold 4,219 units in FY21, a threefold increase over FY20.
+The Tata Nexon's sales in FY21 is 4,219 units, a threefold increase over FY20.
 Other newer Tata models such as the Harrier, the all-new Safari and the Altroz hatchback continue to post robust sales on account of being stylish, well packaged and good value-for-money.
 Tata's entry-level models such as the Tiago hatchback and the Tigor sub-compact sedan have also been performing well in their respective segments.